LitCommerce

 1. 1.
 Demographics

 2. 2.
-Content formats and styles
+Algorithm and content discovery

 3. 3.
-Algorithm and reach
+Content formats and creative styles

 4. 4.
-Engagement and interaction
+Engagement and community behaviour

 5. 5.
 Social commerce features